 If you’re looking for information on making the most of savings and investments, Calcutt Matthews can help.
 We have worked with a broad range of clients from across the Ashford area and would be happy to assist you.

-- have sufficient funds and insurance cover in the event of serious illness or loss
+- having sufficient funds and insurance cover in the event of serious illness or loss

-- accumulate a sizeable estate to pass on to your heirs
+- accumulating a sizeable estate to pass on to your heirs

-- tie in charitable aims with your own family goals
+- tying in charitable aims with your own family goals

-- develop an investment plan that may provide a hedge against market fluctuations and inflation
+- developing an investment plan that may provide a hedge against market fluctuations and inflation

 Your investment strategy